nicolaschengdev/WYPopoverController/README.md

 WYPopoverController
 ===================

-WYPopoverController is used for the presentation of content in popover on iPhone / iPad devices.
+WYPopoverController is for the presentation of content in popover on iPhone / iPad devices.
 Very customizable.

 ## Screenshots